North Pacific Right Whale

 Because of their rarity and scattered distribution, it is nearly impossible to assess the threats to this species, but possible threats include:

-Inadvertent vessel strikes can injure or kill North Pacific right whales.
-Vessel strikes are a primary cause of death in North Atlantic right whales, and it is likely that North Pacific right whales are also be vulnerable to this threat.
-As arctic sea ice continues to decline, the projected increase in ship traffic from the opening of trans-polar shipping routes will increase the risk of vessel strikes, and also increase ambient noise and pollution.
+Vessel strikes can injure or kill North Pacific right whales.
+Vessel strikes are a primary cause of death in North Atlantic right whales, and it is likely that North Pacific right whales are also vulnerable to this threat.
+As Arctic sea ice continues to decline, the projected increase in ship traffic from the opening of trans-polar shipping routes will increase the risk of vessel strikes, and also increase ambient noise and pollution.

 North Pacific right whales can become entangled in fishing gear and marine debris, either swimming off with the gear attached or becoming anchored.
-While there are very few known entanglements of North Pacific right whales, entanglement in fishing gear, including traps or pots or gillnets, is a significant source of mortality for North Atlantic right whales.
+While there are very few known entanglements of North Pacific right whales, entanglement in fishing gear, including traps, pots, or gillnets, is a significant source of mortality for North Atlantic right whales, and has been documented on Western Arctic bowhead whales which seasonally occupy the same areas as North Pacific right whales.
 Once entangled, whales may drag attached gear for long distances, ultimately resulting in fatigue, compromised feeding ability, or severe injury, which may lead to reduced reproductive success and death.

-Underwater noise pollution interrupts the normal behavior of right whales, which rely on sound to communicate.
-If loud enough, ocean noise can cause permanent or temporary hearing loss.
+Underwater noise pollution interrupts the normal behavior of right whales by reducing their ability to communicate, increasing their stress levels, interrupting their normal behavior, and displacing them from areas important to their survival.
+If loud enough, ocean noise can cause temporary or permanent hearing loss.

 Biotoxins from Harmful Algal Blooms